AlbrechtL/RTKDAB_Interface/README.md

 Maybe because it is based on the ["Fraunhofer DAB/DRM MultimediaPlayer"](http://www.iis.fraunhofer.de/en/ff/amm/prod/digirundfunk/digirundf/dabdrmmplayer.html) where a lot of Fraunhofer IIS engineers and researches work on this library.

-**Where do you know the "RTKDAB.dll" API from?**

-I know it from reverse engineering.
-I didn't had access to the Realtek SDK or to non-public Fraunhofer IIS documentation.

 Usage
 -----
 "RTKDAB_Interface" uses the program "rtl_tcp" to read data from the RTL2832U dongles.
 You have to install "rtl_tcp" first and to start it.
 For Ubuntu you can do: